k-state-id3a/mixed-models-fall25/content/1-intro.md

 - How were the levels selected? (randomly, carefully selected)
 - How many levels does the factor have, vs. how many did we observe?

-Some good references:
-- Page 20 in Gelman (2005).
+Read more in in Gelman (2005, page 20).
 "Analysis of variance—why it is more important than ever". [[link](https://projecteuclid.org/journals/annals-of-statistics/volume-33/issue-1/Analysis-of-variancewhy-it-is-more-important-than-ever/10.1214/009053604000001048.full)]

+**Group discussion:** what determines if an effect should be random of fixed?

+**Case:** scientists have decided they wanted to have 3 different environments (SE Kansas, NW Kansas, Central Kansas) for their experiments.
+They design a randomized complete block design at each location.
+However, they are not interested in studying the environments themselves.
+How should they model the experiment?

 ## Applied example

 -   Field experiment at Colby, KS.
--   One treatment factor: genotype (one-way treatment structure).
+-   One treatment factor: Potassium fertilizer (one-way treatment structure).
--   Randomized Complete Block Design with 3 repetitions (design structure).
+-   Randomized Complete Block Design with 4 repetitions (design structure).

-{% include figure.html img="day1/emmeans_blocks.jpg" alt="" caption="Figure 5.
+{% include figure.html img="day1/emmeans_blocks.jpg" alt="" caption="Figure 8.
 Results from a designed experiment.
 Colors indicate different model assumptions." width="100%" id = "applied_ex" %}

 ### Building a statistical model